bamvenkatesh/vscode-perforce/README.md

 * `perforce.addOnFileCreate`: Automatically open the file for add operaiton on create.
 * `perforce.deleteOnFileDelete`: Automatically open the file for deletion operation on file delete.

+## Pro Tip

+    Create templates with perforce RCS Keywords using [Templates Extension](https://marketplace.visualstudio.com/items?itemName=bam.vscode-file-templates) and use Perforce extension to open these files for edit/add with +k (RCS keyword expansion) flag.

 ### 1.0.0